-Summer slide -- when kids forget what they learned from the school year -- is pretty common.
-Here are a few ways to keep kids skills up over the summer.
+Age-appropriate, high-quality media can definitely help kids' minds stay active, and prevent what's known as "summer slide" -- when kids forget what they learned from the school year.
+Here are a few ways to keep kids skills up over school breaks.

 - Keep kids reading.
 Kids who read a lot over the summer not only maintain reading skills, they go back to school better prepared for all subjects.
 Make summer reading fun.
-They can read graphic novels, fan fiction -- anything that captures their interests is beneficial.
+Try these digital libraries.

 - Think outside the book.
 Apps, games, and websites offer lots of unique learning opportunities for kids.
-Check out our Summer Learning Guide for ideas.
+Check out our list of Weird Ways to Learn.